mtmarco87/betparser_crawler/README.md

 3. **Update Settings**:

    - Edit `bet_parser/settings.py` in the "Selenium config" section.
 Update the following:
-     - `SELENIUM_CHROME_DRIVER`: Path to the ChromeDriver binary.

      - `SELENIUM_CHROME_USER_DATA_DIR`: Path to the Chrome profile folder.
-   - Other parameters can be adjusted for fine-tuning but are pre-configured for most use cases.
+     - `SELENIUM_CHROME_DRIVER` (optional): Path to the ChromeDriver binary.
+Set to `None` for automatic driver management or specify the path if you want to use a custom driver.
+     - `SELENIUM_FIREFOX_DRIVER` (optional): Path to the GeckoDriver binary.
+Set to `None` for automatic driver management or specify the path if you want to use a custom driver.

+   - You only need to configure the settings for the browser you plan to use (Chrome or Firefox).

 4. **Handle Protected Pages**: